 - Focus on the present: The past is the past, and it’s important to focus on the present moment and the opportunities that lie ahead.
 Forgiveness can help you move past the negative emotions and focus on the future.

-By practicing forgiveness, we can release the negative emotions that hold us back and create space for new chances and opportunities.
-Remember, forgiveness is a process and takes time and effort, but the benefits are worth it.
+By practicing forgiveness, we can release the negative emotions that hold us back and create space for new chances and opportunities. the heavy weights of anger, regret, and sorrow.

 Here are some affirmations to help with forgiveness: